We´re always here to help you in

 Where will my daughter/son go if they have any problems or concerns?

 We have a team of friendly and approachable student advisors and a counsellor available to speak confidentially to students who will help them with any problems.
-Students can also speak to their personal tutor.
+Students can also speak to their personal tutor and progress coache.

 What if during the first few weeks they find they have chosen the wrong course?

-Students are encouraged to complete an ´early days´ survey, which aims to ensure they are on the right course.
-In addition they can also speak to a student advisor who will liaise on their behalf with the relevant tutor.
+They can speak to a student advisor who will liaise on their behalf with the relevant tutor.
 It is very important to us that students are happy on their course and have made the right decision.

 Will someone ensure that my daughter/son is attending college and let me know if they are not?

-The course tutor monitors student attendance and will call the students home (if they are under 18), if there are any college related problems.
+The course tutor and progress coach monitors student attendance and will call the students home (if they are under 18), if there are any college related problems.

 Will I be kept informed of my daughters/sons progress?

-If your daughter or son is under 18 and taking a full-time course you will receive a progress report and will also be invited to attend parent´s evenings.
+If your daughter or son is under 18 and taking a full-time study programme you will receive a progress report and will also be invited to attend parent´s evenings.
 Should you have any concerns you are welcome to make an appointment art any time